GPS Dash Cam

 Useful for young drivers

-Help young or first time drivers know their speed and location with GPS to encourage better driving.
-Driving instructors can also use GPS data to review and demonstrate speed to students after lessons.
+The GPS dash cam can be useful for young or first-time drivers as they will know their speed and location is being recorded, which in turn can encourage better driving.
+Driving instructors may also wish to use GPS data to review and demonstrate speed to students after lessons.